 I’ll be blunt.
 This entry exists because I crashed against the rocks on another entry.
 That piece, a take on The Hitchhiker’s Guide to the Galaxy, collapsed because I had no point to make beyond that book is a novelization.
 It is.
 It’s not even a very interesting adaptation once you hear the radio show.
 Honestly working on it impressed me a lot less with the book because of how direct a lift it was.

 So I threw it out and was left to write a new column.
 The only problem: I hadn’t read any of the books I was planning for this.
-Instead I’d read The Batman Murders by Craig Shaw Gardner and X-Men: The Jewels of Cyttorak by Dean Wesley Smith, neither of which were top-tier reads.
-However, they were extremely good representatives of the median for tie-ins and honestly really fun reads.
+Instead I’d read The Batman Murders by Craig Shaw Gardner and X-Men: The Jewels of Cyttorak by Dean Wesley Smith, both extremely good representatives of the median for tie-ins and honestly really fun reads.
 So I decided to go with the lesser known one–you can find Murders at pretty much every used bookstore–and give my thoughts.